Facebook Group Monetization: Building a 6-Figure Business From a Free Community

 • Capacity constraints on high-touch offerings

-These constraints created natural urgency without manipulative tactics.
+These constraints created a natural sense of urgency without manipulative tactics.

 The Monetization Mix: 7 Revenue Streams From One Facebook Group